tobiasraabe/crypto/src/documentation/preparation.rst

 ``python waf.py distclean``.
 Therefore, there are two implementations which speed up the process and allow to start with previously generated data.

-The first one is already mentioned in `installation`_ but we will cover it here again.
+The first one is already mentioned in :ref:`installation` but we will cover it here again.
 In the main folder of the project is a file called ``download_statics.py`` which will download a bunch of previously generated Twitter data since 2014 from shared folder on Dropbox and extract the content to ``src/static``.
 These files will be copied to ``bld/out/data_raw`` before